KraigM/homebridge-wink/DEVICES.md

 * On/Off Functions.
 * For the Outlink, uses the power usage to determine if on or off.
-* Can be added to HomeKit as a fan:
-  * using `fan_ids` optional configuration field, or
+* Can be added to HomeKit as a fan, using `fan_ids` optional configuration field
-  * automatically if device's name contains the word "fan" (such as "Living Room Fan")

 Limitations: